openSUSE/osem/PAYMENTS.md

 You can read the full security documentation [here](https://stripe.com/docs/security).

 ## Configure Stripe to send emails for successful transactions
-Stripe can send email reciepts for every successful payment done through its gateway.
+Stripe can send email receipts for every successful payment done through its gateway.
 Please refer [here](https://dashboard.stripe.com/account/emails) to enable invoice emails for your users.

 ## Customize Stripe invoice emails for your application
-You can customise your payment reciepts by adding your personalisation like organisation name, logo etc.
+You can customise your payment receipts by adding your personalisation like organisation name, logo etc.
 Please see the options for invoice personalisation [here](https://dashboard.stripe.com/account/public).